BitEU/GOTO21/README.md

-# UNIJACK
+# GOTO21

-UNIJACK is a text-based blackjack game written in C based off of [InsightBlackjack](https://github.com/YoannAubineau/InsightBlackjack).
+GOTO21 is a text-based blackjack game written in C based off of [InsightBlackjack](https://github.com/YoannAubineau/InsightBlackjack).

 ## Installation

 ### C Version

-The C version of UNIJACK can be compiled using either MinGW (GCC) or MSVC on Windows.
+The C version of GOTO21 can be compiled using either MinGW (GCC) or MSVC on Windows.
 It also supports cross-compilation for UNIVAC systems with proper BSS initialization.

 To build the C version: